-- Share a BIMx Hyper-model by uploading directly from ArchiCAD’s Organizer/Publisher.
+- Upload a BIMx Hyper-model directly from ArchiCAD’s Organizer/Publisher.
 See the upload workflow process in details here.

-- To share a 3D only model first save a regular 3D BIMx file, then upload it from the BIMx Desktop application.
+- To upload a 3D only model first save a regular 3D BIMx file, then upload it from the BIMx Desktop application.

 Depending on your license you might only be able to upload models Publicly (FULL, EDU and TRIAL users).
 Private upload possibility with 5GB of own storage space is available only for customers with an active SSA (Software Services Agreement) subscription.